How To Conduct a Gap Analysis in Project Management

 Identify opportunities for improvement

-Optimize and generate growth
+Optimize and drive growth

 In addition to the financial aspect, resource management also benefits greatly from gap analysis as well.